Flea Bites On Babies: How They Look, Treatment And Prevention

 Avoiding any contact with fleas is the best solution for babies.
 It can be done in the following ways.

-1. Find the source of fleas: If you frequently see fleabites on the child’s body, you have to find the source.
+1. Find the source of fleas: If you frequently see flea bites on children and babies, you have to find the source.
 It could be from the pets, construction sites, yard, unhygienic environment, heavy-wooded areas, or daycare facility for the baby.
 Treating these sources with anti-flea liquids, pesticides, and insecticides helps in preventing flea growth and infestation.
 Mowing the yard also helps reduce flea growth in the grass.

 1. Monitor the playground areas: If you take your baby out to a garden frequently, look for any fleas hidden in the grass.
 Walk around the place wearing white socks to catch the fleas.

 1. Cover the baby with clothes: During outdoor playtime, cover the baby with full-body clothes, such as onesies or bodysuits.
 You can also opt for socks and gloves for the baby.
 The aim is to cover the baby’s arms and legs without making the baby feel hot or suffocated.
-It will protect the baby from any insect bite.
+It will protect from any insect bite, including flea bites and mosquito bites in babies.

 Bodysuits to prevent flea bites on babies